oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 #### Numbers
 The number representation library is using
 [arbitrary precision](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic)
 to store and manipulate the numbers.
-The chosen one is [Decimal.js](https://github.com/MikeMcl/decimal.js/), which a good compromise regarding precision and performances.
+We chose [Decimal.js](https://github.com/MikeMcl/decimal.js/), which is a good compromise regarding precision and performances.
 It exposes a comprehensive API to manipulate and compute decimal numbers.

-As the parser in use is not resilient against the round-off issue, every built-in operations are replaced by the equivalent provided by `Decimal.js`.
+As the parser in use is not resilient against the round-off issue, every built-in operation is replaced by the equivalent provided by `Decimal.js`.
-That allows to support a better numerical precision, but that also means the result of the parser is now a `Decimal` object.
+This allows to support a better numerical precision, but it also means the result of the parser is now a `Decimal` object.

-To ensure the parser is still working well after having replaced its built-in computation functions, some wrappers have been added, to convert on the fly the data type when needed.
-The benefit is we can feed the parser with native types, and then the wrappers will do the magic to ensure all values are represented with a compatible format.
+To ensure the parser is still working well after having replaced its built-in computation functions, some wrappers have been added.
+They convert the data type on the fly if required.
+The benefit is that we can feed the parser with native types and rely on the wrappers to always ensure a compatible format.

 #### Lexer
-Manipulating the expression requires to be able to recognize its elements, and to do so the calculator component is relying on a lexer, that is able to cut the expression into atomic and clearly identified parts.
+Manipulating the expression requires to be able to recognize its elements, and to do so the calculator component is relying on a lexer, that is able to cut the expression into atomic and clearly identifiable parts.

-The chosen library is [moo](https://github.com/no-context/moo) which is a well supported and optimized tokenizer.
-It accepts rational expressions to define the patterns to recognize.
+Our implementation uses the [moo](https://github.com/no-context/moo) library, which is a well supported and offers an optimized tokenizer.
+It accepts rational expressions to define the patterns it is meant to recognize.

 It is worth to mention this tokenizer is not utilized by the parser to recognize the expression, as the parser is bringing its own way to do that.
 The purpose of